About research and education at NTNU

 - NTNU works on research and education in partnership with about 200 universities worldwide.
 Priority areas are the European Union, the United States, China and Japan

-- NTNU has an extensive international network with NTNU offices in Tokyo and Brussels (together with the University of Bergen and SINTEF).
+- NTNU has an extensive international network with an NTNU office in Brussels (together with the University of Bergen and SINTEF).